vedranaa/InSegt/pycode/README.md

 # InSegt_script.py

-This is a simplistic py version of InSegt.
+A simplistic py version of InSegt.

 The differences compared to (full interactive) matlab version: